Future Land Use Planning

 Previous Public Workshops:

-In March 2023, the Land Use Steering Committee, made up of County Commissioners, Planning Commissioners, and County Staff, participated in a mapping exercise to collect feedback on where land use designations may be located in the future.
+In March 2023, the Land Use Steering Committee, made up of representatives from the County Departments or partner agencies, including the Roads Department, Grand Water and Sewer Service Agency, Building Department, County Commission, and Planning Commission, participated in a mapping exercise to collect feedback on where land use designations may be located in the future.
 The results of this exercise are shown below and are one tool being used to create the Future Land Use Map.

 Three other public workshops were held between September 27 - 29, 2022 to gather input from citizens on land use preferences, community values and concerns.
 The results of the Values and Concerns exercise from the workshops are summarized in a "word cloud" in the section to the right.
 The more a word was mentioned in the exercise, the larger it appears in the image.